AayyusH11/assignment-Split-App/README.md

 Split App – Expense Sharing Application

-A application that helps users split group expenses, track balances, and settle dues.
+An application that helps users split group expenses, track balances, and settle dues.
+This is a Splitwise-like expense splitting application designed to manage shared expenses within groups.
+Users can create groups, add expenses using different split methods (equal, exact, or percentage), and automatically track who owes whom.
+The system maintains clear payable and receivable balances for each user and supports both partial and full settlements.
+All financial calculations and validations are handled on the backend to ensure accuracy and data integrity, while the frontend provides a simple and intuitive interface for managing expenses and settlements in real time.

 ##  Live Demo